-'Nurture' offers small group teaching sessions to students who struggle with their learning or with social/emotional aspects of school.
+This is a small group teaching provision for students who struggle with their learning or with social/emotional aspects of school.

-Students work with specially trained staff on activities designed to develop their learning in Languages, Humanities and Science.
+Students work with specially trained staff on activities designed to develop their learning in Languages, Humanities.

-The sessions are also designed to develop students' speaking and listening skills, their social skills and their ability to deal with difficult situations and emotions.
+The sessions are also designed to develop students' oracy and listening skills, their social skills and their ability to deal with difficult situations and emotions.